Autreyville, Georgia

 Autreyville is an unincorporated community in Colquitt County, in the U.S. state of Georgia.

 History

 Autreyville was named after D. A. Autrey, a local merchant.
 A post office called Autreyville was established in 1893, and remained in operation until 1951.
 In 1900, the community had 136 inhabitants.
 The community once had a schoolhouse, now defunct.

+Geography

+Autreyville is located on SR 33 8 miles south of Moultrie, 23 miles northeast from Thomasville 7 miles north from Pavo, and 39 miles northwest from Valdosta.